coderofsalvation/expressa-client/README.md

     <script type="text/javascript" src="/api/client.js"></script>
     <script type="text/javascript">

-      var api = new expressaClient()                    // to connect to other host use: new expressaClient("http://foo.com/api") api.init("foo@bar.com", "mypassword")             // use api.init() to login as anonymous user or login as last-loggedin user (token is cached in localstorage)
+      var api = new expressaClient()                    // to connect to other host, or add extra andpoints use: new expressaClient("http://foo.com/api", ["foo/bar"]) api.init("foo@bar.com", "mypassword")             // use api.init() to login as anonymous user or login as last-loggedin user (token is cached in localstorage)
       .then( function(user){                            //
                                                         //